sedostheatre/sedos.co.uk/input/events/sedos-reads-a-christmas-carol.md

 \
 If you are cast, you will be emailed a copy of the script, together with the cast list, on Sunday 29 November.
 There will be rehearsals on Thursday 3 and Tuesday 8 December with the performance on Thursday 10 December, all at 7.30pm.

+If you would like to be part of our audience for *A Christmas Carol*, we have up to 85 slots, available on a first come, first served basis.
+Book early to avoid disappointment!
+Email [christmas_carol@sedos.co.uk](mailto:christmas_carol@sedos.co.uk) to request a spot.

 ^^^ ![](/assets/20201118_231141.jpg)
 ^^^